-Figure 7 shows the latency incurred on a cache-hit versus a cache-miss.
+Latency overhead.
+Figure 9 shows the latency incurred on a cache-hit versus a cache-miss.
 The latency was measured by attaching two extra hosts to the switch while the previously CAIDA packet trace was being run.
 Extra rules initialized with heavy volume were added to the policy to process the ping packets in the TCAM.
 The average round-trip latency when the ping packets were cache-hits in both directions was 0.71ms while the latency for 1-way cache miss was 0.81ms.
-Thus the one way cache-miss latency overhead was only 0.10ms
+Thus, the cost of a 1-way cache miss was $100\mu s$; for comparison, a hardware switch adds $25\mu s$ [26] to the 1-way latency of the packets.
+If an application cannot accept the additional cost of going to the software switch, it can request the CacheMaster to install its rules in the fast path.
+The cacheMaster can do this by assigning "infinite" weight to these rules.

-Incremental Algorithms.
+6.2 Incremental Algorithms

-In order to measure the effectiveness of the incremental update algorithms, we conducted two experiments designed to evaluate (i) the algorithms to incrementally update the dependency graph on insertion or deletion of rules and (ii) algorithms to incrementally update the

-TCAM when traffic distribution shifts over time.
+In order to measure the effectiveness of the incremental update algorithms, we conducted two experiments designed to evaluate (i) the algorithms to incrementally update the dependency graph on insertion or deletion of rules and (ii) algorithms to incrementally update the TCAM when traffic distribution shifts over time.

-Figure 8(a) shows the time taken to insert/delete rules incrementally on top of the Stanford routing policy of 180K rules.
+Figure 10(a) shows the time taken to insert/delete rules incrementally on top of the Stanford routing policy of 180K rules.
 While an incremental insert takes about 15 milliseconds on average to update the dependency graph, an incremental delete takes around 3.7 milliseconds on average.
 As the linear graphs show, at least for about a few thousand inserts and deletes, the amount of time taken is strictly proportional to the number of flowmods.
 Also, an incremental delete is about 4 times faster on average owing to the very local set of dependency changes that occur on deletion of a rule while an insert has to explore a lot more branches starting with the root to find the correct position to insert the rule.
 We also measured the time taken to statically build the graph on a rule insertion which took around 16 minutes for 180K rules.
-Thus, the incremental versions for updating the dependency graph are ~ 60000 times faster than the static version.
+Thus, the incremental versions for updating the dependency graph are \sim 60000 times faster than the static version.

 In order to measure the advantage of using the incremental TCAM update algorithms, we measured the cache-hit rate for mixed-set algorithm using the two options for updating the TCAM.
-Figure 8(b) shows that the cache-hit rate for the incremental algorithm is substantially higher as the TCAM size grows towards 2000 rules.
+Figure 10(b) shows that the cache-hit rate for the incremental algorithm is substantially higher as the TCAM size grows towards 2000 rules.
 For 2000 rules in the TCAM, while the incremental update achieves 93% cache-hit rate, the nuclear update achieves only 53% cache-hit rate.
-As expected, the nuclear update mechanism sees diminishing returns beyond 1000 rules because of the high rule installation time required to install more than 1000 rules as shown earlier in Figure 5.
+As expected, the nuclear update mechanism sees diminishing returns beyond 1000 rules because of the high rule installation time required to install more than 1000 rules as shown earlier in Figure 7.